tomnatt/garethgwynn/cv/index.md

 | Gareth Gwynn's Alternative Anthems | Regular Presenter, Afan FM, 2007 |
 | Gareth Gwynn's Big Night In | Regular Presenter, 106.3 Bridge FM, 2006 |

-Gareth has also spoken at a number of events including the BBC's Sound: Now And Next Event (2015),  Radio Academy's TechCon (2014), the BBC Wales Leadership Group (2013) and the Radio Academy Festival as part of the session on the 30 Under 30 (2012).

 ## Other Performing
 | | |
 |----| ----|